 - Position: Research Fellow in Corpus Linguistics and Education

 - Areas of expertise: academic discourse; second language writing; corpus linguistics; phraseology; longitudinal and mixed methods research

 - Website: Twitter | Researchgate | ORCID

-I am a researcher and teacher in applied linguistics, with interests in academic discourse, corpus linguistics, phraseology, and second language writing.
+I am a researcher and teacher in applied linguistics, with interests in academic discourse, second language writing, corpus linguistics, phraseology, longitudinal and mixed methods research.

 At the University of Leeds, I am a research fellow on an ESRC-funded research project entitled ‘Linguistic Challenges of the Transition from Primary to Secondary School’.